Last Updated on December 3, 2021 by Bilingual Kidspot

-With so many myths and misconceptions about raising bilingual children, it can be easy to get discouraged, and grow fearful of raising your children with multiple languages.
+With so many myths and misconceptions about bilingualism in children, it can be easy to get discouraged, and grow fearful of raising your children with multiple languages.

 Myth 1: Growing up with more than one language confuses children

-When children are learning two languages simultaneously, it is quite common for children to mix languages, it is part of the learning process.
-As they don’t have a full vocabulary, children tend to use which ever words they know to express themselves.
+As they don’t have a full vocabulary yet, children tend to use which ever words they know to express themselves.

 Often, when my children are speaking to me in English, and they can’t think of the word they need, they will tell me in Italian.
 If they don’t know, or can’t think of the Italian word, then they just point or gesture, as a monolingual child would.